Judyjose008/PanicButton/README.md

         7. Copy the URL from Documentaion by and edit your maker event to yours.

-        8. Use this in your IFTTTLambda.js to edit
+        8. Use this in your IFTTTLambda.js to edit.

 # Adding the right policies

+        Here We are invoking the iotbutton_G030JF059346NHUH_iot-button-ifttt-maker-nodejs from iotbutton_G030JF059346NHUH_iot-button-sms-nodejs.

+        So we have to add the right policies to iotbutton_G030JF059346NHUH_iot-button-sms-nodejs.

+        1. Go to the IAM console in AWS
+        2. Go to ROLES section
+        3. Choose the role iotbutton_G030JF059346NHUH_iot-button-sms-nodejs.
+        4. Add the policy AWSLambdaRole
+                AWSLambdaRole will enable the lambda function with power to invoke other lambda function

 # Test your device
+         Now you can test your device by connecting to a wifi or using the test option in your AWS console.